jdi-docs/jdi-light/source/includes/_tutorial.md

 In flexible approach we need 43+22=65 lines of code<br/>
 We can improve this code by using common method to clean and sendKeys for abstract WebElement - this will reduce code to 55.<br/>
 If we remove null validations, this will make our methods less common but will save additional 18 lines and reduce code to 37 lines for Form methods<br/><br/><br/><br/>
-<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">See Selenium Contact Form code example (97)</a><br/>
+<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">Selenium Contact Form code (97)</a><br/>
-<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ShortContactForm.java" target="_blank">See Short Selenium Contact Form code example (69)</a><br/>
+<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ShortContactForm.java" target="_blank">Short Selenium Contact Form code (69)</a><br/>

 **JDI Light** (0 loc)<br/>
 In JDI Light we don't need methods for this typical actions.
 Standard Form actions are flexible and allow to operate with any knid of data.<br/>
-<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">See JDI Light Contact Form code example (8)</a><br/>
+<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">JDI Light Contact Form code (8)</a><br/>

 ### 5. Test Data ###